 In May 1788, the roads into Richmond overflowed with horses and stagecoaches.
 From every Virginia county, specially elected representatives made their way to the capital city for the state’s Ratification Convention.
 Together, these delegates―zealous advocates selected by Virginia’s deadlocked citizens―would decide to accept or reject the highly controversial United States Constitution and determine the fate of the American Republic.
 The rest of the country kept an anxious vigil, keenly aware that without the endorsement of Virginia―its largest and most populous state―the Constitution was doomed.

-As they scrutinized the Constitution, Virginians created a wealth of sources unparalleled in the revolutionary age: personal letters, newspaper articles, and a full transcription of their convention debates.
-The Fate of the Revolution mines those remarkable records to bring to life the provocative, momentous constitutional questions that consumed Virginians, echoed across American history, and resonate still today.
+The Fate of the Revolution brings to life the provocative, momentous constitutional questions that consumed Virginians, echoed across American history, and resonate still today.

 “The best account of Virginia’s ratification now available.
 Glover succeeds in giving readers a tightly focused and comprehensive narrative of Virginia’s ratification that centers on key personalities.
 An astute introduction to the history of the American founding.”